 Telematics help in better route planning.
 Tracking vehicle position helps us understand the speed of each vehicle at a given time.
 This data can be further used to understand which vehicles are moving slower than usual ( using data science-based models).
 A vehicle could be slower than expected if there is disturbance or traffic in its route.

-From a holistic view, it is possible to understand the best routes for vehicles.
+From a holistic view, it is possible to understand the best routes for vehicles using an open-source route optimization API.
 The drivers can then be guided accordingly.

 We also use something similar when using Google maps or equivalent, while driving in personal life.
 The mapping app collects data from all the vehicles actively using the app to understand route traffic.
 This data helps us avoid traffic (the red zones) and reroute to the “blue route.”